UPDATED FRIDAY 10TH JULY 2020

-It is very important that you read the whole of this message and follow the link to the plan and risk assessment for the full details as activity will be very limited in this initial stage.
-Sorry that this initial opening will not allow everyone to enjoy using the club at this stage.
+It is very important that you read the whole of this message and follow the links to the updated plan and risk assessments for the full details as activity is still limited.
+The documents to read are:-

 You must access the online booking system to advise the date you intend to use the club.
-This will be limited initially to 20 members per day.
+This is currently limited to 30 members per day.

 Please park in the boat park keeping one car width between cars.
 Please leave a note on your dashboard with your name and time you left to go on the water in your boat/windsurf/SUP.